GoogleCloudPlatform/terraform-folding-at-home/README.md

 --- | --- | ---
 project | Id of the GCP project to deploy to |
 region | Region for cloud resources | zones | One or more zones for cloud resources.
-If not set, up to three zones in the region are used to distributed instances depending on number of instances.<br>**Note on GPU:** Not all zones support GPUs.
+If not set, up to three zones in the region are used to distributed instances depending on number of instances.<br>**Note on GPU:** Not all regions and zones support all GPUs.
 If running with GPUs, you should specify explicit list of zones (available for you in your region) that support your selected GPU model.
-[See list of zones per GPU model](https://cloud.google.com/compute/docs/gpus/#gpus-list) create_network | Boolean to create a new network | true network | Network to deploy resources into.
+[Refer to list of zones per GPU model](https://cloud.google.com/compute/docs/gpus/#gpus-list) create_network | Boolean to create a new network | true network | Network to deploy resources into.
 It is either: <br>1.
 Arbitrary network name if create_network is set to true  <br>2.
 Existing network name if create_network is set to false | fah-network subnetwork | Subnetwork to deploy resources into It is either: <br>1.
 Arbitrary subnetwork name if create_network is set to true  <br>2.
 Existing subnetwork name if create_network is set to false | fah-subnetwork